Adibolita/Docker-Assignment-1/README.md

 Error =>
 'getrlimit(RLIMIT_NOFILE): 1048576:1048576', but the errors helped me to find out what's about the issue.
 For instance when I checked 	logs I catch that there's an error:
 172.17.0.1 - - [12/Jul/2025:14:49:39 +0000] "GET /favicon.ico HTTP/1.1" 404 555 "http://localhost:81/" "Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 	(KHTML, like Gecko) Chrome/138.0.0.0 Safari/537.36" "-"
-How I resolve it => Actually I didn't resolve it as far as I knew, that the problem was not made by me.
-However I could have replace the nginx default html page with a custom file and include a favicon in the html header tag and the problem would be resolved, but I don't think that was necessary for this assignment.
+How I resolve it => Actually I didn't resolve it becasue I knew the problem was not made by me.
+However I could have replace the nginx default html page with a custom file and include a favicon in the html header tag and the problem would be resolved, but I didn't do that because I think that was not necessary for this assignment.

 _______________________________________________________________________________________________________________________________________________________________________________________________________________________________